15 min readComplete Guide

 Start Implementing AI-Friendly SEO Today

 AI-friendly SEO is the technical foundation that makes all your AI search optimization efforts possible.
-Without proper crawler configuration, schema markup, and semantic structure, AI platforms simply can't understand or cite your content.
+Without proper crawler configuration, schema markup, and semantic structure, AI platforms can't understand or cite your content.
+You're building on sand.

-Start with the quick wins: configure robots.txt (15 minutes), add Organization schema (30 minutes), and implement Article schema on your top 5 pages (2 hours).
-These foundational changes unlock AI visibility for your entire site.
+Start with the quick wins: configure robots.txt (15 minutes), add Organization schema (30 minutes), implement Article schema on your top 5 pages (2 hours).
+These foundational changes unlock AI visibility across your whole site.
+Do them first.

 Ready to Measure Your AI Visibility?